 regiment with a part of the 4th came up on the enemy's right, and the other portion of the 4th joined with the 5th on the left.
 The 3d and 4th were separated by the chaparral, through which the soldiers literally pushed each other into squads of five or six, and they were obliged to form in the ravine.
 The 8th, under Captain Montgomery, with Smith's light and other corps, faced to the right.
 The best troops of Mexico were now contending with the greatest bravery for victory.
-The contest with artillery and musketry, the sword and the bayonet, at the end of two hours, resulted in the Americans gaining possession of the ravine in which the enemy were posted at the beginning of the action.
+The con test with artillery and musketry, the sword and the bayonet, at the end of two hours, resulted in the Americans gaining possession of the ravine in which the enemy were posted at the beginning of the action.
 Yet the batteries in the centre still stood firm, pouring a perfect shower of grape and shells into the American front, and prevented General Taylor from reaping the advantages which the bravery of his troops would otherwise have secured.
 Captain May rode back to the general, and asked if he should charge the battery on the other side of the ravine.
-"Charge, captain, nolens volens," was the reply, and away dashed the gallant fellow.
-He rode to the head of his command; every rein and sabre was tightly grasped.
+"Charge, captain, nolens volens," was the reply, and away dashed the gallant fellow.\ He rode to the head of his command; every rein and sabre was tightly grasped.
 Raising himself in the saddle, he shouted to his command, "We are ordered to take that battery-follow !"
 In columns of fours, they dashed along the narrow road, until they came to where Lieutenant Ridgely obstructed their advance.
 "I am ordered to charge those batteries," said May, coming to a halt.
 Ridgely knowing the perilous nature of the duty, said, "Wait, Charley, till I draw their fire !"
 All begrimed with powder and labouring with his own hands, he fired his pieces slowly and with the usual deadly effect.
 A storm of copper balls came whizzing and crushing among the artillerists in reply, while Ridgely and his men limbered up, jumped on their pieces, and cheered as May dashed forward.
 An overwhelming discharge of grape and bullets from the other battery destroyed his first and second platoons, but he was unhurt, and with those who lived swept to the left of the road leaped over the battery and drove the Mexicans from their guns.
 But they seemed determined to retain their pieces or die: they rushed back to them with the bayonet, and commenced to load them again with grape.
 May then charged back upon our own lines, and the enemy shrunk in terror from the stroke of his sword.
 One man, General La Vega, alone maintained his ground, and tried to rally his men; but was made a prisoner by Captain May, and carried under a galling fire from his own countrymen to our lines.
 The infantry now gathered round the batteries in masses, crossing bayonets for their possession, over the very muzzles of the guns.
-In a short time, Captain Belknap, with the Sth infantry, and Captain Martin Scott, with the 5th, were engaged in a hand-to-hand conflict with the far-famed Tampico veterans, who had been in twenty battles and were never defeated.
-The battery was carried, and the 8th and the 5th charged up the ravine amidst a terrible fire from the enemy's right and front.
+In a short time, Captain Belknap, with the 8th infantry, and Captain Martin Scott, with the 5th, were engaged in a hand-to-hand conflict with the far-famed Tampico veterans, who had been in twenty battles and were never defeated.
+The battery was carried, and the Sth and the 5th charged up the ravine amidst a terrible fire from the enemy's right and front.
 The battery of Colonel Duncan now came into the front, and the retreat of the enemy was hastened by his deadly fire.
-While the centre battery of the enemy was being carried, Lieutenants Ruggles and Crittenden, with a small command of the 5th and the 8th infantry, all under Captain Montgomery, routed the right wing and carried the right battery.
-Between this and the centre battery, the Tampico regiment had been posted, all of whom, except seventeen, are said to have fallen at their posts.
-Their tri-colour was the last Mexican flag waving on the field, and the gallant fellow who bore it, when all hope was lost, tore it from the staff, and concealed it about his person while he attempted to fly.
-He was ridden down by the dragoons, however, and made a prisoner, and his flag was a trophy of the victory.
+While the centre battery of the enemy was being carried, Lieutenants Ruggles and Crittenden, with a small command of the 5th and

-Henry's Campaign Sketches.
+· Henry's Campaign Sketches.